 - style.css – This file contains the CSS code that controls the design, look and layout of your website.

-WordPress is quite popular all over the world but still thousands of new users join to the WordPress community everyday, though there are several WordPress alternatives available on the web for free.
+WordPress is quite popular all over the world but still thousands of new WordPress users join to the WordPress community everyday, though there are several WordPress alternatives available on the web for free.

 You will be amazed by WordPress, it’s features, functionalities and powerful architecture that allows creating both small and large scale websites.
+When installing WordPress for the first time you have to go through its documentation to to check WordPress security aspects and address those issues to make your website secure.